-- Introduce Pre-service Teacher (PST) to children, families and staff, centre philosophies, relevant policies, regulations and general practices - Discuss individual children's development, interest, routines, needs and relevant background information - Support participation in nappy, sleep and meal routines - Share prior and current planning documents with the Pre-service Teacher - PST is expected to have completed at least 5 written observations of the children both group and individuals to inform the first plan based on which the preservice teacher will develop sequential plans. - By the end of the second week, PST should have developed, implemented and evaluated at least 1 learning plan using the Swinburne Online - Planning Template - Provide feedback on the learning experience plan.
-The feedback will support PST to develop the next plan. - Provide opportunities for the PST to take increased responsibility for the curriculum - Support the planning of the curriculum; help to interpret observations, share knowledge, question PST's intentions and discuss ideas - Provide prompts to encourage reflective practice - Schedule a meeting with the Pre-service Teacher to discuss progress by the end of each week and provide constructive feedback on all aspects of teaching and set goals for the following week. - If PST is making UNSATISFACTORY progress, please contact the PST's OLA immediately. - Complete the interim report on Day 10 and email to OLA. - Save a copy of the interim report for your records.
+- Introduce Pre-service Teacher (PST) to children, families and staff, centre philosophies, relevant policies, regulations and general practices - Discuss individual children's development, interest, routines, needs and relevant background information - Support participation in nappy, sleep and meal routines - Share prior and current planning documents with the Pre-service Teacher - PST is expected to have completed at least 5 written observations of the children both group and individuals to inform the first plan. - Provide opportunities for the PST to take increased responsibility for the curriculum - By the end of this week, PST should have developed, implemented, and evaluated at least 1 learning plan using the Swinburne Online Planning Template - Provide feedback on the learning experience plan.
+The feedback will support PST to develop the next plan. - Provide opportunities for the PST to take increased responsibility for the curriculum - Support the planning of the curriculum; help to interpret observations, share knowledge, question PST's intentions and discuss ideas - Provide prompts to encourage reflective practice - Schedule a meeting with the Pre-service Teacher to discuss progress by the end of the week - If PST is making UNSATISFACTORY progress, please contact your PST's OLA immediately. - Provide constructive feedback on all aspects of teaching and set goals for the following week